kafkas/firewalk/README.md

 1. **Traverser**: An object that walks you through a collection of documents (or more generally a [Traversable](./packages/admin/docs/API.md#Traversable)).

 2. **Migrator**: A convenience object used for database migrations.
 It lets you easily write to the documents within a given traversable and uses a traverser to do that.
+You can easily write your own migration logic in the traverser callback if you don't want to use a migrator.

 ## Quick Start